Everyman's Library Dust Jackets

 Leather Slipcover (1929-40)

-The leatherette bound volumes were originally wrapped in Version 1 dust jackets (Seymour 20).
-With the switch to the sturdier new leatherette binding in 1920-21, this plain gray jacket came into use, with the Celtic knotwork spine emblem on the spine matching the one on the new binding (Seymour 31).
+The leatherette bound volumes were originally wrapped in Version 1 dust jackets (Guide 20).
+With the switch to the sturdier new leatherette binding in 1920-21, this plain gray jacket came into use, with the Celtic knotwork spine emblem on the spine matching the one on the new binding (Guide 31).

 In 1929 the grey jackets were replaced with a cellophane wrapper in a flimsy cardboard slipcase, a style used until the leather bindings were discontinued around 1940.